10 Depression Quotes To Feel Less Alone In Your Mental Health Journey

 Looking for words to inspire your mental health journey?

-Psychotherapy is a common and effective treatment option for people diagnosed with depression.
-While some prefer to start therapy in person, others appreciate the convenience of an online therapy platform like BetterHelp.
+Psychotherapy is a common and potentially effective treatment option for people diagnosed with depression.
+While some prefer to attend therapy in person, others appreciate the convenience of an online therapy platform like BetterHelp.
+You can use it to get matched with a licensed therapist who suits your needs and preferences.
+Next, you can schedule meetings with them that can take place via phone or video call from anywhere you have an internet connection.

-A significant body of research highlights the potential and effectiveness of online therapy, including a 2019 randomized controlled trial of an internet-based cognitive behavior therapy (iCBT) program for adults with symptoms of depression.
-In other studies, iCBT has shown similar effectiveness for treating depression compared to face-to-face CBT, and this study reaffirms these findings.
-The severity of participants’ depression symptoms reduced significantly over 8 weeks, coupled with significant improvements in their anxiety symptoms, work and social functioning, and resilience.
+A significant body of research highlights the potential effectiveness of online therapy.
+For example, consider a 2019 randomized controlled trial of an internet-based cognitive behavior therapy (iCBT) program for adults with symptoms of depression.
+The findings suggest that the severity of depression symptoms in the participants decreased significantly over eight weeks of treatment, and work and social functioning and resilience were reported to improve as well.

 Counselor reviews